ethanhitchcock/cally/README.md

 There are several ways to install:

-`pipx install calcure` - the up-to-date version from PyPi.
+`pipx install cally` - the up-to-date version from PyPi.
 You may need to install `pipx` first.

-`yay -S calcure` - [AUR package](https://aur.archlinux.org/packages/calcure) is available.
-Upvote to support the project!

-`calcure` is also available as NixOS package.

 ### Windows

 1. Install [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-US&gl=US) app from the Microsoft Store.
 2. Install [Python 3.x](https://apps.microsoft.com/search/publisher?name=Python+Software+Foundation&hl=en-us&gl=US) also from the Microsoft Store (if you just type `python` in the Windows Terminal app it will offer you to install)
-3. Install the program and libraries by typing in the Windows Terminal `pip install windows-curses calcure`
+3. Install the program and libraries by typing in the Windows Terminal `pip install windows-curses cally`
-4. Now you can finally run it by typing in the Windows Terminal `python -m calcure`
+4. Now you can finally run it by typing in the Windows Terminal `python -m cally`

 ### Upgrade to the most recent version

-`pipx upgrade calcure`
+`pipx upgrade cally`

 ### Dependencies

 - `python` 3.10 and higher (usually already installed)
-- `holidays`, `jdatetime`, and `icalendar` python libraries (should be installed automatically with the calcure)
+- `holidays`, `jdatetime`, and `icalendar` python libraries (should be installed automatically with the cally)
 - `windows-curses` on Windows
 - `requests` and `python-dotenv` for live data connectors (Notion integration)